lhthang96/my-docs/react-navigation.md

 **How to handle it**

-React Native gives us a API to refer to this event, `BackHandler`.
+React Native gives us an API to refer to this event, `BackHandler`.

 `Backhandler` provides events to subscribe Android Back button event, which is called `hardwareBackPress`.
 The following code sample illustrates a way to prevent user exitting our apps when there is no screens to pop: